-2.1.1 Using a .mltbx file
+2.1.2 Using a .mltbx file

-You can download the latest stable release of OTSLM from either the GitHub release page or the Mathworks File Exchange (you can also access the File Exchange from within Matlab via the Home > Add-ons > Get Add-ons button).
+You can download the latest stable release of OTSLM from either the GitHub release page.
 Simply download the appropriate .mltbx file for the relevant version.
 Once downloaded, execute the file and follow the instructions to install the toolbox.